hraberg/cljs2go/README.md

 When compiling, the unaltered `cljs.analyzer` from ClojureScript is used to build the AST (see Nicola's [AST Quickref](http://clojure.github.io/tools.analyzer/spec/quickref.html)).
 The analyzer depends on the `cljs.core` macros (`core.clj`), which (like all ClojureScript macros) are written in Clojure.
 This file is replaced by `cljs.go.core`, and heavily uses the `js*` macro to emit literal Go code.
 Once the AST has been generated, it's fed into the `cljs.go.compiler`, which emits the Go source code.
 This is in turn (usually) fed into [`goimports`](http://godoc.org/code.google.com/p/go.tools/cmd/goimports) (a version of `gofmt` that also fixes the imports) and then finally `go build` (or `go install`).

+### Road Map

+*We're currently somewhere between phase 0 and 1.*

+#### Phase 0

+* Generate compiling ClojureScript with mapping for all basic constructs to Go.
+* Minimal JavaScript host libraries assumed by ClojureScript.

+#### Phase 1

+* Getting the relevant parts of ClojureScript's test suite to run.
+* Ability to build an app with more than one namespace and a main fn which depends on the core.
+* Go interop, `func` macro, coercions functions, ability to write moderately useful programs.
+* Add support for `reify`.

+#### Phase 2

+* Ability transform `core.clj`, `analyzer.clj` and `compiler.clj` to compiling ClojureScript.
+* Compiling one reader, either `cljs.reader` (which might need extensions) or `tools.reader` to ClojureScript.
+* Bootstrap the compiler using the above to Go.
+* Ability to build new wrapping compilers for `require-macros` to work.
+Assume the macros are valid ClojureScript.

+#### Phase 3

+* Performance.
+Revisit all the basic assumptions.
+Generate cleaner code, remove redundant constructs.
+* Move to the `tools.analyzer` stack.
+* Full bootstrap, porting the hacks that allow the compiler to compile itself.
+* `core.async` using real Go blocks and channels.
+* ClojureScript to Go REPL

+#### Phase 4

+* Porting to other targets.

 ### See Also

 * http://martintrojer.github.io/clojure/2014/04/05/the-clojure-repl-a-blessing-and-a-curse/